Calytic/Oxide.Ext.Catalyst/README.md

 ### Features

 * Free & Open-Source
-* Automaticaly install plugins and all of their dependencies
+* Automatically install plugins and all of their dependencies
 * Automatically update an individual plugin or every plugin
-* Avoids circular dependencies && dependency hell
+* Avoids circular dependencies & dependency hell

 ### Installation